The Firewall

 Made structural, not promised

-Two entities, one firewall.
-A mission-locked foundation owns the free core, the brand, and the analysis engine's governing rules.
-A separate public-benefit arm can build paid tools on top of the core but can never alter the answer you receive.
+Plainsight is designed so that a mission-locked foundation owns the free core, the brand, and the analysis engine's governing rules, while a separate public-benefit arm can build paid tools on top of the core but can never alter the answer you receive.
+(The entities are being formed; this describes the structure we are building toward.)

-Open and auditable.
-The instructions the engine follows and the exact shape of every answer are public.
-You don't have to trust us — you can inspect how the tool is told to reason, including its required “cost of doing nothing” and “when to get a human” honesty fields.
+The instructions the engine follows and the exact shape of every answer are written as fixed, explicit rules — not hidden weights — and we are committed to publishing them so you can inspect exactly how the tool is told to reason, including its required “cost of doing nothing” and “when to get a human” honesty fields.

-A kill-switch against capture.
-If anyone whose interests oppose users tries to take control, the license to the core terminates and reverts to independent stewardship.
-And if Plainsight ever can't operate without breaking these principles, it shuts the product down rather than continue in compromised form.
+Plainsight is being built so that if anyone whose interests oppose users tries to take control, the license to the core terminates and reverts to independent stewardship — and so that if Plainsight ever can't operate without breaking these principles, it shuts the product down rather than continue in compromised form.
+(These clauses live in the governing documents once the entity is formed.)

 Honest about its limits